elringus/imgit/docs/guide/index.md

 ### Support Legacy Browsers

-While all the mainstream browsers support AV1/AVIF format ([can I use?](https://caniuse.com/avif)), you may still want to ensure the content is visible to users with exotic clients (eg, Internet Explorer) or older versions of the actual browsers. imgit will make sure to generate a "safe" variant for each media element and include a fallback source to the generated HTML.
+While all the mainstream browsers support AV1/AVIF format ([can I use?](https://caniuse.com/avif)), you may still want to ensure the content is visible to users with exotic clients (eg, Internet Explorer) or older versions of the actual browsers. imgit will make sure to generate a "safe" variant for each media element and include associated fallback source to the generated HTML.

 ### Optimize YouTube Embeds

 Official YouTube player embed from Google contains a significant portion of bloatware used mostly for tracking and ad serving, which affect the performance.
 Instead of embedding the player's `<iframe>` as-is, imgit will build lazy-loaded image poster with fake controls.
-The player iframe will start loading only when user clicks "play" button ensuring the embed won't affect UX until user starts watching the video.

-Check sample YouTube embed below:
+The player iframe will start loading only after user clicks "play" button ensuring the embed won't affect UX until user starts watching the video.
+Check sample YouTube embed below.

 ![Oahu Hawaii – Island in the Sun](https://www.youtube.com/watch?v=arbuYnJoLtU)

 ### Embed SVG

-Vector graphics doesn't exhibit same issues as the raster media discussed above, but in some cases (eg, SVG diagrams mixed with the page content) may benefit from embedding into the page HTML to prevent layout shift and abrupt reveal on load.
+Vector graphic doesn't exhibit same issues as the raster media discussed above, but in some cases (eg, SVG diagrams mixed with the page content) may benefit from embedding into the page HTML to prevent layout shift and abrupt reveal on load.
 When configured, imgit will embed SVG assets into HTML on build, so that they're rendered in sync with the rest of the page.

 ### Use Exotic Formats